noaa-pifsc/esd-arp-resources/_pages/fish_team.md

   image_caption: "Diagram of divers conducting a Stationary Point Count (SPC) survey at a NCRMP site.
 Credit: NOAA Fisheries"
   alt: fish spc survey infographic
   title: How do we survey
-  excerpt: We follow the NCRMP <b>stationary-point-count (SPC)</b> protocol which is detailed on the <a href = "https://ncrmp.coralreef.noaa.gov/">NCRMP Data Viz Tool</a> as well as under <a href = "/sops/">'Methods'</a>.
-Diver pairs count fish simultaneously in adjacent visually estimated 15 m cylinders.
-In the first 5 minutes they record the species they see in their respective cylinders, and after that period they begin counting and sizing (to the nearest cm) of each individual fish per species.
+  excerpt:  The stationary point count (SPC) method involves two divers counting fish at the same time in two side-by-side, 15-meter-wide circular areas that extend from the ocean floor to as far as they can see vertically.The survey has two parts, the first is Species Identification (5 minutes) when each diver records all the different types of fish they see within their area.
+After the first 5 minutes, they start counting and measuring, when divers go through their list and count how many of each species they see, estimating their length in centimeters.
+They do this by scanning their area multiple times, focusing on one species group per scan.More details about our survey protocol can be found on the <a href = "https://ncrmp.coralreef.noaa.gov/">NCRMP Data Viz Tool</a> as well as under <a href = "/sops/">'Methods'</a>.
+In previous years, the Pacific RAMP and NCRMP have also conducted belt transects and towed-diver surveys to assess fish assemblages."
 feature_row4:
 - image_path: https://www.fisheries.noaa.gov/s3//styles/media_750_x500/s3/dam-migration/4000x3000-rea-survey-caranx-sexfasciatus-paulaayotte.jpg?itok=2f5s3-X1
   image_caption: "School of jacks are identified to species-level and counted by size.
 Credit: NOAA Fisheries"